haydenhargreaves/hhargreaves.net/src/journal/30 Days of JetBrains: My Vim Cleanse.md

 slow, buggy and simply just bad.
 However, even in just the short time writing this article, I have not noticed any large issues with the vim motions in the JetBrains plugin.

 Another thing I will miss during these 30 days is the plugins I use in my Neovim configuration.
-Bellow, you can see a collection of each plugin I use in my setup.
+Below, you can see a collection of each plugin I use in my setup.
 Quite a few!
 Some of my favorites being **Harpoon** and **Telescope** which allow me to move between buffers (similar but different from files) with ease.
 During this experiment, I will not install any of these plugins into my JetBrains editors.
 I could very easily convert